 I'm Sophie, aspirer, designer, boy mum, wife and entrepreneur.
 I'm passionate, motivated and most importantly I'm here to help you grow your wedding business with visuals that uplevel & sell.

 Sophie Ellis Design is a brand and website design studio based in the UK and working worldwide.

-For creatives and wedding professionals that are ready to uplevel and elevate their brands with thought-provoking and timeless design.
+For creative entrepreneurs that are ready to uplevel and elevate their brands with thought-provoking and timeless design.

 January 31, 2022

 Knowing when to rebrand is quite a difficult decision to make within your wedding business – it’s also one not to take lightly and here I have 5 signs that you’re ready for a rebrand.